DreamtaleCore/yunfei-academic-resume/content/authors/admin/_index.md

 - name: State Key Laboratory of Virtual Reality Technology and Systems
   url: http://vrlab.buaa.edu.cn/

-# Short bio (displayed in user profile at end of posts)
-bio: My research interests include the intersection of machine learning, deep learning, pattern recognition, and statistical modeling/inference with applications for computer vision, computational phothgraphy, low-level vision, human-computer interaction.
-I serve as a reviewer for international conferences and journals, *e.g.*, CVPR, ICCV, ACM MM, IJCV, PR, *etc.*.
-More details can be found in my CV.

 # Interests to show in About widget
 interests:
 - Computational Photography